-- 4.35 In 2021, the Occupational Safety and Health Branch handled 12 384 enquiries, advising on various safety and health matters.
-Furthermore, the Occupational Safety and Health Centre provides information and advisory services to employers and workers. - 4.36 The LD collaborated with the property management sector to promote RMAA work safety and to step up the promotion of work-at-height safety to stakeholders, including contractors and workers, on the use of suitable working platforms instead of ladders for working above ground and the use of safety helmets with chin straps.
+- 4.38 In 2022, the Occupational Safety and Health Branch handled 8 441 enquiries, advising on various safety and health matters.
+Furthermore, the Occupational Safety and Health Centre provides information and advisory services to employers and workers. - 4.39 The LD collaborated with the property management sector to promote RMAA work safety and to step up the promotion of work-at-height safety to stakeholders, including contractors and workers, on the use of suitable working platforms instead of ladders for working above ground and the use of safety helmets with chin straps.
 We collaborated with the OSHC as well as the property management and construction industries to launch the "Promoting the Use of Light-duty Working Platforms Scheme Phase II".
-Through the property management companies, more step platforms and hop-up platforms (light-duty working platforms) would be lent to the contractors and workers conducting RMAA works in the estates or residential buildings free of charge to encourage them to use light-duty working platforms for above-ground works instead of ladders. - 4.37 Using straight ladders or A-ladders for work-at-height carries a lot of risk.
+Through the property management companies, step platforms and hop-up platforms (light-duty working platforms) would be lent to the contractors and workers conducting RMAA works in the estates or residential buildings free of charge to encourage them to use light-duty working platforms for above-ground works instead of ladders.
+More than 600 eligible applications were received with about 1 600 light-duty working platforms provided.

+- 4.40 Using straight ladders or A-ladders for work-at-height carries a lot of risk.
 In the past, there were several fatal accidents which involved workers falling from these ladders.
 In order to enhance the safety awareness of employers and workers in work-at-height, the LD collaborated with the OSHC to continue with the Enhanced Light-duty Working Platform Sponsorship Scheme for SMEs by subsidising small and medium enterprises (SMEs) to purchase enhanced step platforms and hop-up platforms for above-ground work.
-As at December 2021, 1 153 applications were received with 1 042 approved, benefiting over 16 800 workers.

-- 4.38 In order to remind employers and workers not to take simple work above ground lightly, the LD started the production of a new set of TV API and Radio API in 2021.
-We started to broadcast the APIs in January 2022. - 4.39 The LD collaborated with the OSHC to ride on the Home Affairs Department's community platforms to promote RMAA work safety particularly work-at-height safety, to owners' corporations, property owners and tenants, etc. - 4.40 To promote safety awareness of the industry in operating boilers and pressure vessels, we distributed around 1 900 publications and leaflets regarding registration and safe operation of pressure equipment.
+As at December 2022, 1 512 applications were received with 1 315 approved, benefiting over 20 920 workers. - 4.41 The LD collaborated with the OSHC to ride on the Home Affairs Department's community platforms to promote RMAA work safety particularly work-at-height safety, to owners' corporations, property owners and tenants, etc. - 4.42 To promote safety awareness of the industry in operating boilers and pressure vessels, we distributed around 1 925 publications and leaflets regarding registration and safe operation of pressure equipment